Holographic Superconductor for a Lifshitz fixed point: Superconductivity

-We will work in the probe limit, in which $A_{\mu}$ and $\psi$ is taken small so that their backreactions on the spacetime metric can be ignored.
-The metric is still a 4D Lifishitz black hole with z=2 in \eqn{5eq5}.
-Taking the ansatz $A=\phi(r)dt$, $\psi=\psi(r)$, the equations of motion \eqn{2eq3} and \eqn{2eq4} reduce to
+We will work in the probe limit, in which $A_{\mu}$ and $\psi$ are taken to be small so that their back reaction on the spacetime metric can be ignored.
+The metric is still a 4D Lifshitz black hole with z=2 in \eqn{5eq5}.